darkecology/darkeco-dataset/README.md

 ### Profile Data

-Profiles data is the most detailed data, and is organized by year.
-Files are named `profiles_YYYY.tar.bz2` where `YYYY` is the four-digit year and range in size from about 5G to 9G (and about 25G to 50G after decompression).
+Profile data is organized by year with files named like `profiles_1999.tar.bz2`.
+Download sizes are 5G-9G each and uncompress to about 25G-50G each.

 | Profile Download Links - Zenodo | Profile Download Links - UMass |
 |--------|-------|